coderxio/coderxio-website/courses/online-cv.md

 ## Conclusion

 Congrats!!!
 You've made it through your first CodeRx course and have a GitHub profile and a free online CV to show for it.
-Please follow us on [LinkedIn](https://www.linkedin.com/company/coderx) and [GitHub](https://github.com/coderxio).
-Also please share the signup link to this course with anyone you think might find this useful!
+Please follow us on [LinkedIn](https://www.linkedin.com/company/coderx), [Twitter](https://twitter.com/coderx_io), [Instagram](https://www.instagram.com/coderx_io/), and [GitHub](https://github.com/coderxio).
+Also please [share the signup link](https://mailchi.mp/ac1988c7d7f4/trujlqmy5g) to this course with anyone you think might find this useful!
 Thank you for taking the time to work on this, and enjoy your new online CV!